 Give yourself time

 Ideally, you should start the process about a year before the application deadline.
-Most deadlines are between December and February, so if you plan to start graduate school in September 2020, the best time to start the process is in the spring of 2019.
+Most deadlines are between December and February.

 Why do you need so much time?
 There are several reasons.
 First, you don’t want to rush through the application itself, so give yourself time to collect your thoughts.
 Second, some parts of the application take time to complete.
 The general-subject GREs are offered almost any day, but you need to reserve your spot in advance.
 Your references will need at least one month to write recommendation letters.
 And your registrar will need time to send your transcript out.